mokuda2/senioryearreflection/_posts/2023-02-06-seaborn-tutorial.md

 ## The Boxplot

 Boxplots are useful visualizations to compare the spread or variance of the data.
 The bottom of the "box" is the 25th percentile, the middle line is the median, and the top of the "box" is the 75th percentile.
-More information on Seaborn boxplots can be found here: https://seaborn.pydata.org/generated/seaborn.boxplot.html.
+More information on Seaborn boxplots can be found [here](https://seaborn.pydata.org/generated/seaborn.boxplot.html).

 From the code below, the following arguments are used: